icco/ruby.fm/README.md

 a fact is apart of the debian apt repo, then feel free to add it to the `Aptfile`.
 Just understand that for every dependency you add, it will increase the slug size.

+Master is auto deployed to heroku.
+If it fails to deploy, it wont notify the slack channel.